Faro Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Faro is situated in or near the warm temperate thorn steppe biome.

-- The mean temperature is 17.2 degrees Celsius (63 degrees Fahrenheit).
+- The annual mean temperature is 17.2 degrees Celsius (63 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 11.5 °C (20.7°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.

 - In the winter time records indicate temperatures by day reach 16.5°C (61.7°F) on average falling to 8.2°C (46.8°F) overnight.

 - In spring time temperatures climb reaching 20.2°C (68.4°F) generally in the afternoon with overnight lows of 10.6°C (51.1°F).

 - During summer average high temperatures are 27.6°C (81.7°F) and average low temperatures are 17.2°C (63°F).